James-Montgomery/squidward/README.md

 ## Running the tests

-To run tests cd to `squidward/squidward` so that `/tests` is a subdirectory. use `nosetests` to run all tests for squidward.
+To run tests cd to `squidward/squidward` so that `/tests` is a subdirectory.
+Use `nosetests` to run all tests for squidward.
 If you installed squidward in a virtual environment, please run the tests in that same environment.

 ## Deployment